 A pilot study carried out in 2007 suggested that fish oils may help young people with behavioral problems, especially those with attention deficit hyperactivity disorder (ADHD).

 The 8-week study demonstrated that children who consumed 8-16 grams of EPA and DHA per day, showed significant improvements in their behavior (rated by both their parents and the psychiatrist working with them).

 5) Memory benefits

-Omega-3 fatty acid intake can help improve working memory in healthy young adults, researchers reported in the journal PLOS One (October 2012 issue).6
+Omega-3 fatty acid intake can help improve working memory in healthy young adults, researchers reported in the journal PLOS One.

-The benefits of fish oils in aiding cognitive function in older populations may be less beneficial, however.
-A study by researchers at the University of Iowa suggested that high levels of omega-3 are of no benefit to cognitive decline in older women.10
+However, the benefits of fish oils for cognitive function in older populations may be less impressive.
+A study by researchers at the University of Iowa suggested that high levels of omega-3 are of no benefit to cognitive decline in older women.

 6) Heart benefits